 The House version barely passed, or the Senate version barely passes.

-So now it goes to conference, and so some people are in the media are trying to tell us that the markets are saying today that since it's not gonna happen soon, it's gonna drag on.
+And so some people in the media are trying to tell us that the markets are saying today that since it's not going to happen soon, it's going to drag on.

-That's why they're uh reacting negatively.
+That's why they are reacting negatively.

 Now, I hope that's just spin.

-And because of that they want no part of it.
+And because of that, they want no part of it.

-We'll just uh we'll just have to see.
+We'll just have to see.

 Regardless, it is slow going.

-Geitner actually said we're not going to get you the details of this.
+Geithner actually said we're not going to get you the details of this.

-Let me get his exact exact words here.
+Let me get his exact words here.

-Um we're not going to put out details until we can get it right.
+We're not going to put out details until we can get it right.

 Now, I'll tell you what I think is up with that.